Killing of Samia Sarwar: Death

-After being informed that Samia had taken refuge at Dastak, her mother sought permission to meet her and discuss matters with her.
-She stated that she was intensely worried about her daughter, and that meeting and conversing with Samia may help her and the rest of the family to understand these recent events, and possibly accept Nadir Mirza, if he was still interested in Samia.
-Based on this understanding, Samia agreed to meet her mother at the offices shared by her two lawyers and mentors, the sisters Asma Jehangir and Hina Jilani.
-She however stipulated that her father and brothers, who she knew were intensely hostile towards her after recent events, should not come to the meeting, and that her mother alone was to come.
+After being informed that Sarwar had taken refuge at Dastak, her mother sought permission to meet her and discuss matters with her.
+She stated that she was intensely worried about her daughter and that meeting and conversing with Sarwar may help her and the rest of the family to accept her decision to divorce her husband and remarry.
+Based on this understanding, Sarwar agreed to meet her mother at the offices shared by her two lawyers and mentors, the sisters Asma Jahangir and Hina Jilani.
+She however stipulated that her father and brothers, whom she knew were intensely hostile towards her after recent events, should not come to the meeting, and that her mother alone was to come.

-Samia's mother came to the meeting accompanied by a man whom Samia did not recognize.
-He was there ostensibly to chauffeur Samia's mother and to help that aged and frail lady climb the stairs, since Samia's brothers were forbidden from being there to help her.
-Once they were inside the lawyer's office, the man pulled out a gun and shot Samia dead at point-blank range.
+Sarwar's mother came to the meeting accompanied by a man whom she did not recognize.
+He was there ostensibly to chauffeur Sarwar's mother and to help her climb the stairs.
+Once they were inside the lawyer's office, the man pulled out a gun and shot Sarwar dead at point-blank range.

 Aftermath

 Nadir Mirza faced an army enquiry and was dismissed "in disgrace" from the army for irresponsible behavior "unbecoming of an army officer."
 He left the country soon afterwards.
 He now lives in Britain, and is married with two children.

 Despite public protests and demonstrations, nobody received punishment for the crime.
-This is because the Pakistani penal code recognizes the Islamic practices of Qisas and Diyya, where the next-of-kin of a victim can accept restitution and grant forgiveness to the culprit.
+This is because the Pakistani Penal Code recognizes the Islamic practices of qisas and diya, where the next-of-kin of a victim can accept restitution and grant forgiveness to the culprit.
 In that case, the Pakistani state does not press charges even for otherwise cognizable offences like murder.
-Samia's father, being her Wali or first-ranking kin, forgave the assassin and also his accomplice (being Samia's mother).
+Sarwar's father, being her wali or first-ranking kin, forgave the assassin and also his accomplice (being Sarwar's mother).
+The law has been amended since through the "Criminal Law (Amendment) (Offences in the name or pretext of Honour) Act, 2016", which states: "For murder committed in the name of honour, even if the accused is pardoned by the Wali or other family members of the victim, the Court will still punish the accused with imprisonment for life."

-The two left-wing activists, the feminist lawyers Hina Jilani and Asma Jehangir, were threatened with death for their defense of Samia.
+The two left-wing activists, the feminist lawyers Hina Jilani and Asma Jahangir, were threatened with death for their defense of Samia Sarwar.
 The death threats were issued by a number of religious groups, most notably the Jamiat Ulema-e-Islam.
-Ironically, Ms. Jehangir is also the United Nations Special Rapporteur on Extra-Judicial Killings.
+Asma Jehangir was the United Nations Special Rapporteur on Extra-Judicial Killings from 1998 to 2004.